Mercytopsy/crewai-calendar-assistant/README.md

 ## 🧠 Calendar Multi-Agent Assistant with CrewAI

 This project is a **multi-agent personal assistant for managing calendars and schedules**, built using [CrewAI](https://docs.crewai.com/).
-The system orchestrates a collaborative set of specialized agents through a centralized **CrewAI Flow**, offering seamless automation of meeting scheduling, availability checking, and event tracking.

-### 🚀 Overview

-Designed to act as your intelligent calendar companion, this assistant is powered by three specialized CrewAI agents and a managing agent that coordinates their tasks.
-The system streamlines calendar-related tasks through a modular and extensible CrewAI architecture.

 ### 👥 Agents

+This personal assistant consists of three specialized agents, each handling a core aspect of calendar management.

-- **📅 Meeting Scheduler Agent**
+**📅 Meeting Scheduler Agent**
-  Proposes and schedules meetings based on user input, availability, and context.
+- Handles the scheduling of new meetings.
+- Understands time zones, meeting duration, participants, and context.

-- **🕒 Availability Checker Agent**
+**🕒 Availability Checker Agent**
+- Checks user availability based on existing calendar events.
-  Scans calendar data or inputs to determine optimal times for new events or meetings.
+- Helps find optimal time slots for new meetings.

-- **🎉 Event Checker Agent**
+ **🎉 Event Checker Agent**
-  Tracks existing events, ensures no overlaps, and provides quick summaries of upcoming events.
+- Reviews and retrieves details about existing calendar events.
+- Can answer questions like “What do I have today?” or “Show me next week’s schedule.”

-These agents are dynamically orchestrated by a **Manager Agent** using CrewAI's `@crew` method and structured within a unified **CrewAI Flow**.
+These agents are given tasks by a **Manager Agent** and structured within a unified **CrewAI Flow**.

 ### 🛠️ Tech Stack

 - 🧠 [CrewAI](https://github.com/CrewAI/crewAI)
 - 🐍 Python 3.10+
-- Optional: LangChain, LLMs (OpenAI, Claude, etc.) depending on your agent logic

-### 📦 Features

-- Modular agent structure: easily extend or modify individual agents
-- CrewAI Flow integration for seamless task coordination
-- Human-like calendar management using AI agents
-- Reusable architecture for other assistant-style tools

-### 📸 Example Use Case

-A user needs to schedule a new meeting.
-The system:
-1. Uses the **Availability Checker Agent** to find free time slots
-2. Confirms no conflicting events using the **Event Checker Agent**
-3. Uses the **Meeting Scheduler Agent** to book and confirm the event

-### 🚧 Future Improvements

-- Google Calendar / Outlook API Integration
-- Natural language interface (via Chat UI or CLI)
-- Reminder and notification agent
-- Time zone support

-### 📄 License

-This project is licensed under the MIT License.

----
+- LLms-GPT-4o model

-### ✨ Contributions
+### 🔗 Integrations

-Feel free to fork, contribute, or suggest improvements!

----
+- **Google Calendar API** – for reading and writing events, checking availability, and syncing real user calendars.

 ### 🙋‍♀️ Why I Built This